 This page describes how you can store advanced groovy scripts outside the Sync Rules processors.

-This feature requires a development background, including a good understanding of Groovy, the entities of the underlying issue tracker and Exalate itself.
+This feature requires a good understanding of Groovy, the entities of the underlying issue tracker, and Exalate itself.

 Advanced synchronization scripts usually contain a huge number of code lines.
 Storing these scripts in the Sync Rules make it hard to maintain.